 The Stratmat Property is located in Northumberland County in northeast New Brunswick, Canada.
-It is situated approximately 45 km southwest of Bathurst and 55 km northwest of Miramichi.
+It is situated approximately 45 km southwest of Bathurst.
 The property consists of 54 claims in the Stratmat 1613 claim group and covers an area of 828.6 hectares.

-In 2008, Kria Resources (a wholly-owned subsidiary of Trevali) entered into an agreement with Xstrata Canada Corporation -- Xstrata Zinc Canada Division whereby Kria has the right to gain 100% ownership of the Stratmat and Halfmile projects by paying US$18,000,000 (completed) and issuing units worth a total of $US$7,000,000 (completed).
-Each unit consists of one common share and one half warrant.
-Xstrata has the first right and option to purchase all or any portion of the off take as well as a 2% NSR royalty.
+In 2008, Kria Resources (now a wholly-owned subsidiary of Trevali) entered into an agreement with Xstrata Canada Corporation -- Xstrata Zinc Canada Division (now Glencore Canada) whereby Kria had the right to gain 100% ownership of the Stratmat and Halfmile projects by paying US$18,000,000 (completed) and issuing units worth a total of Cdn$7,000,000 (completed).
+Glencore has the first right and option to purchase all or any portion of the concentrate off-take, as well as a 2% Net Smelter Return (NSR) royalty.
 A portion of the property has a 2.5% NSR royalty to Teck Resources Limited.

 History and Resources